 Each Cleveland home is unique, every one with its own aesthetic and individual needs.
-Likewise, each of the windows in your Cleveland home are unique as well.
+Likewise, each of the windows in your Cleveland home are different as well.
 Their size, shape, the direction they face and more will differ and affect the kind of window treatment that suits them best.

 But more than any other factor, the window style is often the most important for finding your ideal window treatment.
 Here are our picks for window treatments to fit the specialty window varieties found in Cleveland houses.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
-Shutters don’t just offer your home elegant looks and top-notch privacy, but they’re also the easiest window treatment to get customized for tall, thin sidelight windows.
+Shutters don’t just offer your home classy looks and top-notch privacy, but they’re also the easiest window treatment to get customized for tall, thin sidelight windows.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they’re able to be installed directly onto the window frame and are extremely sturdy, shutters are the perfect accompaniment to French doors.
 Their classic looks and energy-efficiency are added benefits for your French door.